arthur-parmentier/soundpainting-signs-gestures-recognition/Readme.md

 * Recommended with webcam input: Dedicated GPU (Tested on Nvidia 1060 GTX)
 * Recommended: 16+ Go RAM, i7 or i9 CPU (Tested on i7-8750H)

-## Run it using the standalone app
+## Standalone app

 _Standalone apps will be released near june/july.
-Before that, you need to check the install/modify procedure (very simple) in order to access the source patch and try it._
+Before that, you need to check the setup procedure (very simple) in order to access the source patch and try it._

-## Load the source files, modify them, build your own standalone app
+## Setup procedure

 _For now, this is the only valid procedure.
 It has some additional requirements, including Max/MSP that is not free, but with which I am building this app._